-We draw a uniform sample of $n$ data points over $S$ and we aim at reconstructing $S$ from such sample, using the biconvex hull of the data points (see Definition \eqref{lb2}) as well as another, more classical, set estimator, namely the $\alpha$-convex hull (see Definition \eqref{eq:alphaconvex}).
+We draw a uniform sample of $n$ data points over $S$ and we aim at reconstructing $S$ from such sample, using the $\pi/4$-biconvex hull of the data points (see Definition \eqref{lb2}).
+For comparison purposes, we also consider another usual set estimator, namely the $\alpha$-convex hull, associated with the idea of $\alpha$-convexity above mentioned.
+Recall that the $\alpha$-convex hull of a sample of points is the intersection of the complements of all balls of radius $\alpha$ not including any sample point.
+See \cite{pat10} for a description of the package \textit{alphahull} (which will be used in the example below to calculate $\alpha$-convex hulls); see also \cite{cue12} for theoretical aspects and additional references on $\alpha$-convexity.

-Figure \ref{simu2} shows both estimators of $S$ for the cases $n=1000$ (left) and $n=2000$.
+Figure \ref{simu2} shows both estimators of $S$ for the cases $n=1000$ (left) and $n=2000$ (right).
 The sample points are uniformly chosen over $S$.
-The sample biconvex hull is appears in the figure as the set inside $S$ with a piecewise linear boundary.
-The sample $\alpha$-convex hull, with $\alpha=1/3$ is the set whose boundary is made of circumference segments from a circumference with radius $\alpha=1/3$.
+The sample biconvex hull is appears in the figure as the set inside $S$ with a piece-wise linear boundary.
+The sample $\alpha$-convex hull, with $\alpha=1/3$ is the set whose boundary is made of arcs of circles with radius $\alpha=1/3$.